 - 1 lemon juiced

 - 1 clove garlic

-- 1 tsp sea salt
+- 1 teaspoon sea salt

-- 1/2 cup olive oil (plus extra)
+- ½ cup olive oil (plus extra)

-Add the fennel fronds, lemon juice, garlic and salt to a food processor.
+- Add the walnuts, fennel fronds, lemon juice, garlic and salt to a food processor.
 Add in half of the olive oil and pulse or blend until incorporated.
-Continue blending while slowly pouring in the rest of the olive oil and desired consistency is reached (you may need to add in a little more olive oil or water 1 tsp at a time if you prefer it thinner)
+Continue blending while slowly pouring in the rest of the olive oil and desired consistency is reached (you may need to add in a little more olive oil or water 1 teaspoon at a time if you prefer it thinner)

-Store in an airtight container in the fridge or freeze for later use
+- Store in an airtight container in the fridge or freeze for later use

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.